oscarotero/simple-crud/README.md

 ## Customization

-SimpleCrud uses factory classes to create instances of entities, queries and fields.
+SimpleCrud uses factory classes to create instances of tables, queries and fields.
 You can configure or create your own factories to customize how these instances are created.

-### EntityFactory
+### TableFactory

-This class creates the instances of all entities.
-If it's not provided, by default uses the `SimpleCrud\EntityFactory` but you can create your own factory implementing the `SimpleCrud\EntityFactoryInterface`.
-The default EntityFactory, can be configured using the following methods:
+This class creates the instances of all tables.
+If it's not provided, by default uses the `SimpleCrud\TableFactory` but you can create your own factory implementing the `SimpleCrud\TableFactoryInterface`.
+The default TableFactory, can be configured using the following methods:

-* `addNamespace` Useful if you want to create custom entity classes.
-For example, if the namespace is `App\MyModels` and you load the entity `post`, the EntityFactory will check whether the class `App\MyModels\Post` exists and use it instead the default.
+* `addNamespace` Useful if you want to create custom table classes.
+For example, if the namespace is `App\MyModels` and you load the table `post`, the TableFactory will check whether the class `App\MyModels\Post` exists and use it instead the default.
-* `setAutocreate` Set false to NOT create instances of entities using the default class.
+* `setAutocreate` Set false to NOT create instances of tables using the default class.
 * `getFieldFactory` Returns the FieldFactory.
 * `setFieldFactory` To set a custom factory to create Field instances.
 * `getQueryFactory` Returns the QueryFactory.